offsoc/zen-desktop/README.md

 Zen is an open-source project, and we welcome contributions from the community!
 Please take a look at the [contribution guidelines](./docs/contribute.md) before getting started!

+#### Partners

+Thanks to all the partners of Zen for their support and contributions:

 <a href="https://blacksmith.sh">
   <img src="./docs/assets/blacksmith-yellow.png" width="350px"/>
 </a>